 Trump never mentions the group that elected him: whites.

-But whites are also this country’s favorite topic of discussion!
+But hey, whites are at the same time this country’s number 1 topic of “discussion”!

 Anti-racist is a code word for anti-white

-Anti-whites work hard to confine public reference to whites to negative code words like “racist” and “hate,” and to derogatory terms like “white supremacist” and “white privilege.”
+Public reference to whites is confined to negative code words like “racist” and “hate,” or to derogatory terms like “white supremacist” and “white privilege.”

-Terms that were once completely neutral, like “white people,” “whites,” or “white folk,” which could potentially be used even today to say positive things about whites, have been retuned by anti-whites to sound slightly boorish at best, and blatantly “racist” at worse.
-So politicians avoid those terms and no longer make simple statements like:
+Terms that were once completely neutral, like “white people,” “whites,” or “white folk,” carry the danger today that they could be used to say positive things about whites, so they’ve been retuned by anti-whites to sound at least slightly “racist.”

-President Trump, the next time you say, “I love the Mexican people,” please add, “I also love good old American White people.”
-That will strengthen American whites’ sense of identity, and will cause anti-whites’ hatred of whites to explode into a white-hot fury that will display their white-hating nature to everyone.
+President Trump, the next time you say, “I love the Mexican people,” please add, “I also love the good old American White people who elected me.”
+That will strengthen American whites’ sense of identity, and cause anti-whites’ hatred of whites to explode into a white-hot fury that shows their white-hating nature to everyone.

-But President Trump, you would accomplish so much more if you would just step up your White Genocide game — you retweeted a twitter user with the handle “WhiteGenocideTM,” so why not just say, “I love the Mexican people, but I don’t want them to be used to commit White Genocide in our country.”
+But President Trump, you will accomplish even more if you will just step up your White Genocide game — you retweeted a twitter user with the handle “WhiteGenocideTM,” so why not just say, “I love the Mexican people, but I don’t want them to be used to commit White Genocide in our country.”

 So readers, what do you think?
-Can President Trump slow White Genocide more effectively by simply making a positive statement about white people, or should he explicitly alert white people to White Genocide?
-And what would be the political effects on him of doing either, that might cause him to favor one option over the other?
+Can President Trump slow White Genocide more effectively by simply mentioning white people, or should he wake up his voters to White Genocide?

-Let our president know which option you prefer him to immediately take!
+Let the president know which option you prefer him to immediately take!